12-Day Kenya Safari & Beach Holiday | Ultimate Bush & Beach

 Diani Beach

-Your first full day on Diani Beach.
-The rhythm changes completely — wake to waves, not alarm clocks.
-The white sand stretches in both directions, the Indian Ocean is warm and crystal clear, and the beach is fringed by coconut palms and casuarina trees.
-Spend the morning snorkelling along the coral reef just offshore — parrotfish, angelfish, moray eels, and green sea turtles glide through the clear water.
-Try a glass-bottom boat ride if you prefer to stay dry, or rent a kayak and paddle along the calm lagoon.
+Your first full day on Diani Beach — and the rhythm changes completely.
+Wake to waves, not alarm clocks.
+The white sand stretches in both directions, the Indian Ocean is warm and crystal clear, and the beach is fringed by coconut palms and casuarina trees whispering in the trade wind.
+Spend the morning snorkelling along the coral reef just offshore — parrotfish, angelfish, moray eels, and green sea turtles glide through the crystal-clear water in a kaleidoscope of tropical colour.
+Try a glass-bottom boat ride if you prefer to stay dry, or rent a kayak and paddle along the calm lagoon inside the reef.
 After lunch, visit the Colobus Conservation Centre to see endangered black-and-white colobus monkeys leaping through the coastal forest canopy — a reminder that Kenya's wildlife extends well beyond the savannah.
-As evening falls, fresh seafood and cold drinks on the beach make for a perfect close to the day, the ocean sunset painting the sky in shades of fire.
+As evening falls, fresh seafood and cold drinks on the beach make for a perfect close to the day, the Indian Ocean sunset painting the sky in shades of amber and fire.

 Diani Beach

-An optional full-day excursion to Wasini Island and Kisite-Mpunguti Marine Park.
-Depart mid-morning for the drive south to Shimoni, a tiny fishing village where traditional dhows line the old jetty.
-Board your dhow and sail across the turquoise channel — watch for pods of bottlenose and spinner dolphins that frequent these waters year-round, often surfacing just metres from the boat.
+An optional full-day excursion to Wasini Island and Kisite-Mpunguti Marine Park — one of Kenya's finest marine adventures.
+Depart mid-morning for the drive south to Shimoni, a tiny fishing village where traditional dhows line the old coral jetty.
+Board your dhow and sail across the turquoise channel — watch for pods of bottlenose and spinner dolphins that frequent these warm waters year-round, often surfacing just metres from the boat in playful arcs.
 At Kisite Marine Park, snorkel above pristine coral reefs alive with tropical fish — butterflyfish, lionfish, parrotfish, and blue-spotted stingrays in stunning clarity.
 On Wasini Island, a Swahili seafood feast awaits under the mangroves — fresh crab, grilled fish, coconut rice, and samosas.
-Sail back to the mainland in the late afternoon with the trade wind filling the dhow's sail.
-Alternatively, spend the day at your resort — Diani never disappoints.
+Sail back to the mainland in the late afternoon with the trade wind filling the dhow's canvas sail.
+Alternatively, spend the day at your resort — Diani's white sand and turquoise waters never disappoint.

 Diani Beach

-Your final full day on the coast.
-By now, you've found your rhythm — morning beach walks, afternoon swims, ocean sunsets.
+Your final full day on the coast — by now, you've found your tropical rhythm.
+Morning beach walks, afternoon swims, ocean sunsets.
 Consider filling this day with one of Diani's remaining adventures: a half-day trip to the Shimba Hills National Reserve, an hour inland, where lush coastal rainforest shelters Kenya's only population of sable antelope, plus elephants and the beautiful Sheldrick Falls cascading through dense tropical vegetation.
 Or try kitesurfing — Diani's steady coastal winds make it one of East Africa's top spots.
 For a cultural experience, explore the old town of Mombasa with its Portuguese-era Fort Jesus, narrow streets, and spice-scented markets.
-Or simply stay put and enjoy your last day of tropical paradise.
-A sunset dhow cruise along the coast is the perfect way to close your Kenya holiday — traditional wooden vessel, golden light, and the ocean stretching to the horizon.
+Or simply stay put and enjoy your last day of tropical paradise — the beach never gets old.
+A sunset dhow cruise along the palm-fringed coast is the perfect way to close your Kenya holiday — traditional wooden vessel, golden light, and the Indian Ocean stretching to the horizon.

 Diani — Departure

 Your final morning on the Kenyan coast.
 Enjoy a leisurely breakfast with ocean views, a last barefoot walk along Diani's white sand, and perhaps a final swim in the warm Indian Ocean.
 Depending on your departure time, browse the beach vendors for last-minute souvenirs — Swahili spices, hand-carved soapstone, or colourful kikoy fabrics.
 Transfer to Ukunda airstrip for your flight to Nairobi, or to Moi International Airport in Mombasa for your onward journey.
 Twelve extraordinary days — from the rare wildlife of Samburu and the moving encounter with Ol Pejeta's last northern white rhinos, through the lion-rich Mara and Kilimanjaro's elephant kingdom in Amboseli, to four blissful days on the Indian Ocean.
-This is the complete Kenya experience.
+This is the complete Kenya experience — and you have lived every moment of it.

 Prices are in USD Per Person Sharing in a double/twin en-suite room.